Writing style is a result of voice and tone. Adjust your style to meet user needs. It influences whether and how people engage with content.

 Tone is the way you express ideas.
 It includes the words you use, the way you put them together and their level of formality.

-Voice captures who is writing – a persona that people understand when they engage with the content.
+Voice captures who is writing – a persona people understand when they engage with the content.
 Voice can be objective and institutional or personal and friendly.

 Adapt tone and voice to engage users, so the content can meet their needs.
 For example, briefs for ministers will use a different tone and voice to a speech or information on a website.